eranco74/enhancements/enhancements/single-node-production-edge-cluster-profile.md

 and running an appropriate subset of the standard OpenShift tests will be created and configured to block accepting release images unless it passes.
+Ci coverage should validate MCO support node reboot and that  kube control plane operators support configuration changes.

 That end-to-end job should also be run against pull requests for the operators and other components that are most affected by the new profile, such as the etcd and auth operators.

+Integration CI jobs that runs with the optional operators expected for this deployment (NTO, SRIOV, PTP)

 ### Graduation Criteria